threefoldtech/zos/docs/network/topology/readme.md

 this is an external configuration step that is configured by the farmer on the node object.
 The node then must have setup in the explorer.

 ![public-namespace](png/public-namespace.png)

+## Setting up Yggdrasil
+- Get a list of all public peers with status `up`
+- If hidden node:
+  - Find peers with IPv4 addresses
+- If dual stack node:
+  - Filter out all peers with same prefix as the node, to avoid connecting locally only
+- write down yggdrasil config, and start yggdrasil daemon via zinit
+- yggdrasil runs inside the ndmz namespace
+- add an ipv6 address to npub in the same prefix as yggdrasil. this way when npub6 is used as a gateway for this prefix, traffic will be routed through yggdrasil.